liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 configuration, and have their scopes set to the site where they are placed.

-Unless otherwise noted, all the portlets in this chapter support scoping by portal (global), site (default), or page (select layout &rarr; current page).
+Unless otherwise noted, all the portlets in this chapter support scoping by portal (global), site (default), or page .
 This grants you some flexibility in how you want to set up your portal.
 You can configure the scope of a portlet with just a few simple steps.

-1. Click the *Menu* icon in the portlet window (the wrench).
+1. Click the *Options* icon in the portlet window (the wrench).

 2. Select *Configuration*.